EndPointCorp/end-point-blog/2022/11/ab-testing.md

 ### Conclusion

-The results of a significance tests do not explicitly accept the null hypothesis, but rather help to understand if the treatments are affecting the results of the experiments or the results are most likely due to chance.
-A/B (or in some cases more groups, like C/D/E..) experiments are helpful to understand whether the treatment or chance is most likely to blame for the results, as well as finding which group performs the best.
+The results of a significance test do not explicitly accept the null hypothesis, but rather help to understand if the treatments are affecting the results of the experiments or the results are most likely due to chance.
+A/B (or in some cases more groups, like C/D/E...) experiments are helpful to understand whether the treatment or chance is most likely the cause of the results, as well as finding which group performs the best.

-### References
+### Reference

-Bruce, Peter, Andrew Bruce, and Peter Gedeck.
-Practical Statistics for Data Scientists, 2nd Edition.
+Bruce, Peter, Andrew Bruce, and Peter Gedeck. <em>Practical Statistics for Data Scientists</em>, 2nd Edition.
 O'Reilly Media, Inc., 2020.